-6. Information Classification Procedures.
+6. Information Owner Classification Procedures.

 - a.
 Owners and Production Information.
 All electronic information owned by Department and managed by OITS must have a designated Information Owner. - (1) Production information is information routinely used to accomplish business objectives.
 Owners should be at the level of Director or above. - (2) Information Owners are responsible for assigning one of the three appropriate sensitivity classifications as defined below.
 Department Information Owners do not legally own the information entrusted to their care, instead they are designated members of the Department's management team who act as stewards, supervising the ways in which certain types of information are used and protected. - (a) Restricted (Level 1).
 This classification applies to the most sensitive business information that is intended for use strictly within DCF.
 Its unauthorized disclosure could seriously and adversely impact DCF, its customers, its business partners, and its vendors. - (b) Confidential (Level 2).
 This classification applies to less-sensitive business information that is intended for use within DCF.
 Its unauthorized disclosure could adversely impact DCF or its customers, vendors, business partners, or employees. - (c) Public (Level 3).
 This classification applies to information that has been approved by Department management for release to the public.
 By definition, there is no such thing as unauthorized disclosure of this type of information, and it may be disseminated via Department without potential harm. - b.
-Owners and Access Decisions.
-Information Owners must make decisions about who will be permitted to gain access to information, and the uses to which this information will be put.
+Data Retention and Access Decisions.
+Information Owners shall decide who will be permitted to gain access to and usage of this information.
 OITS must take steps to ensure that appropriate controls are utilized in the storage, handling, distribution, and regular usage of electronic information.
+In addition, Information Owners shall determine deletion and retention (archive) schedules based on data classification and system functionality in accordance with applicable laws, Executive Orders, regulations, policies, standards, and guidelines.
+The Department's public benefit application platform permanently retains information to ensure continuity of business and the protection of the rights and interests of the organization and its customers.